swcarpentry/git-novice/episodes/04-changes.md

 ## Where Are My Changes?

-If we run `ls` at this point, we will still see just one file called `sitrep.Rmd`.
+If, in the Terminal, we run `ls` at this point, we will still see just one file called `sitrep.Rmd`.
 That's because Git saves information about files' history in the special `.git` directory mentioned earlier so that our filesystem doesn't become cluttered